-If you want to start a Ph.D. to solve real security problems and are thinking about applying to our group, we would love to talk to you!
-To get the ball rolling, here is some information on our group and what we are looking for in an applicant.
+If you want to start a Ph.D. to solve open problems in security, I would love to talk to you!
+To get the ball rolling, here is some information about the group and what I look for in an applicant.

 Since I frequently get questions from people just setting out on the path (or even some ways along the path) to becoming future cybersecurity experts, here is some quick advice on making the best of your all-too-brief undergraduate years.